Sandbach Town Hall: History

-After significant population growth, largely associated with Sandbach's status as a market town, the area became an urban district in 1894.
-Although the council meetings took place in the town hall, the town clerk was based in offices at 3 Crewe Road in Sandbach.
+Sandbach had been made a local government district in 1862, administered by a local board.
+Such districts were reconstituted as urban districts in 1894.
+The urban district council held its meetings in the town hall, although the town clerk was based in offices at 3 Crewe Road.
 Rallies were held at the town hall to identify potential recruits for the 15th and 16th (Service) Battalions of the Cheshire Regiment throughout 1915 during the First World War and concerts and other events were held to raise funds for the Wings for Victory Week during the Second World War.
 The town hall continued to be used as an events venue after the war and performers included the soul and rhythm and blues singer, Jimmy Powell, in April 1963.

 The town hall ceased to be the local seat of government when the enlarged Congleton Borough Council was formed at Westfields in Middlewich Road in Sandbach in 1974.
 Sandbach Town Council took over the management of the building in 2012, and, following the completion of an extensive programme of refurbishment works which included improvements to the main frontage, the town hall was officially re-opened by the mayor, Councillor Mike Benson, on 19 February 2014.
-The building then became the location of the offices of the town council as well as its main meeting place.

 The Mercian Regiment received the Freedom of Sandbach at the town hall on 29 June 2014 and the BBC programme Any Questions? was broadcast from the town hall on 8 July 2016.
+In October 2020, Sandbach Town Council decided to move its main meeting place from the Sandbach Literary Institute to Sandbach Town Hall.